Klipper3d/klipper/docs/Installation.md

 ====================

 Start by installing [OctoPi](https://github.com/guysoft/OctoPi) on the Raspberry Pi computer.
-Use version 0.13.0 or later - see the [octopi releases](https://github.com/guysoft/OctoPi/releases) for release information.
-One should verify that OctoPi boots, that the OctoPrint web server works, and that one can ssh to the octopi server (ssh pi@octopi -- password is "raspberry") before continuing.
+Use OctoPi v0.13.0 or later - see the [octopi releases](https://github.com/guysoft/OctoPi/releases) for release information.
+One should verify that OctoPi boots and that the OctoPrint web server works.
+After connecting to the OctoPrint web page, follow the prompt to upgrade OctoPrint to v1.3.0 or later.

-After installing OctoPi, ssh into the target machine and run the following commands:
+After installing OctoPi and upgrading OctoPrint, ssh into the target machine (ssh pi@octopi -- password is "raspberry") and run the following commands:

 ```